Meet Our Team

 The mission of the Bearden Lab and CAPPS Research Center is to improve the quality of life for individuals at risk for, and those suffering from, thought disorders such as schizophrenia and bipolar disorder, by discovering and sharing knowledge to advance prevention strategies and treatment methods.
 We pursue this mission through innovative, responsible research; excellence in patient care; educating students, mental health professionals, families, clients, and our community; and bridging the gap between research and clinical practice.

-Dr. Bearden's research aims to understand genetic, cognitive... more
+Dr. Bearden's research aims to understand genetic, cognitive and neurobiological risk factors... more

 Administrative and Treatment Director